driouecheMed/portfolio/projects.md

 An Android mobile app that helps developers to prepare for their tech interviews.

-*Keywords: Android, Kotlin, Firebase*
+*Keywords: Android, Kotlin, SQLite, Firebase*

 [Get it on on Google Play](https://play.google.com/store/apps/details?id=com.elife.hackertest)

 ## CI 101

-A Continuous integration (CI) workflow that block Pull Requests from merging if the requirements (unit tests and lint) aren't met.
+A Continuous integration (CI) workflow that block Pull Requests from merging if the requirements *(unit tests and lint)* aren't met.

 *Keywords: Python, YAML, GitHub Actions*